-Light, creamy, and complex; this recipe for Holiday Praline Yams (or sweet potatoes)with undertones of orange and cinnamon, touched with a hint of whiskey, not to mention the sweet pecan praline topping is one of my favorite sides!
+Light, creamy, and complex; this recipe for Holiday Praline Yams (or sweet potatoes) with notes of orange and cinnamon, touched with a hint of whiskey, not to mention the sweet pecan praline topping.
+Not a marshmallow in site!

-I found this recipe many years ago (at least 20!) probably in a magazine, because the internet wasn’t really around then, or Pinterest or food blogs. ?
+I found this recipe many years ago (at least 25!) probably in a magazine, because the internet wasn’t really around then, or Pinterest or food blogs?

 All I know is that I’ve made this dish for a couple of decades…and these yams aren’t just for Thanksgiving, make them for Christmas or other special occasions too!

 Can I Make Holiday Praline Yams Ahead of Time

 YES!
 In fact, I encourage it.
 Another reason to love this dish is you can make it ahead and place it in the refrigerator or even freeze it, so it’s done long before the holiday crunch!